braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 In this step, you will transform the webhook payload from the source platform to a JavaScript object return value.
 This return value must adhere to Braze’s `/users/track` request body format:

 - Transformation code is accepted in the JavaScript programming language.
-Any standard JavaScript control flow, such as if/else logic is supported.
+Any standard JavaScript control flow, such as if/else logic, is supported.
 - Transformation code accesses the webhook request body via the `payload` variable.
 This variable is an object populated by parsing the request body JSON.
 - Any feature supported in our `/users/track` endpoint is supported, including:
   - User attributes objects, event objects, and purchase objects
   - Nested attributes and nested custom event properties
   - Subscription group updates
   - Email address as an identifier

-- Click **Validate** to return a preview of your code’s output and to check if it's an acceptable `/users/track` request.
+Click **Validate** to return a preview of your code’s output and to check if it's an acceptable `/users/track` request.

 {% alert note %}
 External network requests, third-party libraries, and non-JSON webhooks are not currently supported.